2022-2023 School Served by Title I

 Title I — Improving The Academic Achievement Of The Disadvantaged

 Title I, part of the Elementary and Secondary Education Act (ESEA), is the largest federal aid program for elementary and secondary schools.
 The program was created over 40 years ago as part of the Elementary and Secondary Education Act of 1965.
-Under Title I, school districts receive federal funds to distribute to schools with above-average percentage of low-income children.
+Under Title I, school districts receive federal funds to distribute to schools with an above-average percentage of low-income children.
 Funds are allocated to schools according to the number of low-income children.
 Title I funds are supplemental to state and local funds and can only be used to pay the cost of programs that give extra help to qualifying students and schools.Purpose:

 Qualifying for Title I Funds:A school qualifies for Title I funding when the required percentage of children attending the school meets specified income standards.
 Schools with at least 40% poverty may be eligible to become a schoolwide Title I program.Becoming a Schoolwide Program:There are many steps to becoming a schoolwide Title I program.
 Prior to becoming a Title I Schoolwide Program a school must take the following steps:·Needs assessment- School administrators, teachers and parents conduct a year-long study to see what is needed for all students to meet the state’s standards.·Planning- The schoolwide planning team decides which programs best meet the identified needs on the assessment.·Professional development- All school staff, teachers and administrators receive training in the programs used at their school.·Getting resources in place- These may include Reading Recovery and Academic Assistance teachers, Instructional Specialists, Technology Coaches and assistants, teaching assistants, computers, and instructional supplies/materials.Parents Right to Know: